dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/09-Troubleshooting/01-Network-Issues/01-Troubleshoot-and-Resolve-Domain-Controller-Network-Connectivity-Issue.md

 <img width="686" height="495" alt="TS9" src="https://github.com/user-attachments/assets/bb17c52b-0e8f-4434-bf71-f6316f2871ad" />

 Note: this IP is the IP address the Server first received when I configured the VM using the default switch.
+The status is **Unable to resolve**.
+As a result: The Domain Controller could not resolve external domain names and Internet access failed